MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/player-encryption-services.md

 ## Player shared secrets

-Player shared secrets is a new type of pseudo-secret key which is shared amongst game clients, that can be traded with the **API** for the title's public RSA key, and can be used to perform account registration.
+Player shared secrets is a new type of pseudo-secret key which is shared amongst game clients.
+It can be traded with the **API** for the title's public RSA key, and can be used to perform account registration.

-Titles can have multiple player shared keys, and can set them up and revoke them at will via the Admin **API** calls [Create](xref:titleid.playfabapi.com.admin.authentication.createplayersharedsecret), [Update](xref:titleid.playfabapi.com.admin.authentication.updateplayersharedsecret), [Delete](xref:titleid.playfabapi.com.admin.authentication.deleteplayersharedsecret), [List](xref:titleid.playfabapi.com.admin.authentication.getplayersharedsecrets).
+Titles can have multiple player shared keys, and can set them up and revoke them at will, via the Admin **API** calls [Create](xref:titleid.playfabapi.com.admin.authentication.createplayersharedsecret), [Update](xref:titleid.playfabapi.com.admin.authentication.updateplayersharedsecret), [Delete](xref:titleid.playfabapi.com.admin.authentication.deleteplayersharedsecret), [List](xref:titleid.playfabapi.com.admin.authentication.getplayersharedsecrets).

 Player shared secrets should be baked into the respective clients, as there are no client **APIs** to retrieve them - either authenticated or otherwise.

-## Title Public Key
+## Title public key

 The player shared secret is then sent to [GetTitlePublicKey](xref:titleid.playfabapi.com.client.authentication.gettitlepublickey) which - if the key is valid - will return a **Base 64** encoded **RSA CSP** blob byte array that can encrypt 237 bytes of data.